 End The Grinding

 If you grind your teeth at night when you sleep or when you’re stressed, consider getting a mouthguard to wear.
 A mouthguard will save your teeth from the effects of grinding and the pain that goes along with it.
 It’s usually a clear plastic insert that you wear between your teeth and can be molded to fit your mouth.
-You can get a mouthguard from your Brandywine / Wilmington, Hockessin, Middletown or Newark dentist.
+You can get a mouthguard from your Brandywine, Hockessin, Middletown, Newark, or Wilmington, DE dentist.
 This will keep you from wearing down the dentin.

 The doctors at Dental Associates of Delaware can diagnose and provide treatment for your overly-sensitive teeth.
 Desensitizing agents such as fluoride varnish, dentin sealers or white fillings (bonding) can be used to cover exposed root surfaces.

 When To Call the Dentist

 If your sensitive teeth are causing you frequent, recurring pain, or if you think your pain may be the result of tooth decay or infection, see your dentist right away.
 The doctors at Dental Associates of Delaware can examine and diagnose your tooth pain and get you started on a treatment plan that’s best for you.
 Our goal is always to keep your teeth and mouth healthy and prevent any type of dental pain.
 Call any of our offices at the numbers listed below and we’ll be happy to answer any questions you might have about sensitive teeth or any of the dental treatments we offer.